john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/the_post_mortem.md

 I have been using `cp` to copy files for so long I no longer think about what it is doing.
 But I / we can't use `cp` to overwrite a hard drive with a disk image.
 This is because the `cp` tool has to work *within* a filesystem.
 For disk image creation I used `dd`, which allowed me to overwrite the partition tables and filesystem with a disk image.

+This means you can use `dd` to [create disk images](https://askubuntu.com/questions/299081/how-do-i-create-a-backup-image-of-an-sd-card#299090).

 ## Open Source Projects